 - Adequate Insulation.
 Prevent heat from loss from your home’s interior by adequately insulating your attic or crawl space.
 Research local energy programs like Mass Save to see if there are any incentives or rebates.
 Call to take advantage of their FREE home energy audits or take their Online Home Energy Assessment.

 - Leak Barriers & Ice Dam Protection.
-When hiring a roofing contractor, make sure they are installing all of the proper protective elements of a professional roofing system (learn more about the anatomy of a GAF Lifetime roofing system here).
 This rubber membrane prevents water from reaching the wood sheathing and leaking into the home.
 It should be installed along the rakes, eaves, and valleys of the roof.
 Our customers always get 6′ of water and ice protection with their GAF roofs – 3′ more than the average roof installation.

 Is your roof ready for winter?
 Do you need an estimate to replace your roof?
 We are a GAF MasterElite Contractor and GAF Consumer Protection Award Winner!
 Contact us today for a FREE quote and protect your home from the harsh New England weather.